 Little kids: Tuesday, Thursday and Saturday.
 Bonus: Different for everyone…subtract your height in feet from 15.

-Big kids: 7 dolphins, if the 1st or 2nd dolphin waves (if it starts with the 3rd, the 18th will be last and you’ll have only 6).
+Big kids: 7 dolphins, if the 1st or 2nd dolphin clicks.
+If it starts with the 3rd dolphin, the 18th will be last and only 6 will click.
 Bonus: 40,000 squeaks.

 The sky’s the limit: A creak.
 The dolphin makes sounds in sets of 9, so you can find the biggest multiple of 9 that’s less than 200, then count up.
 Cool trick: multiples of 9 have digits that always add up to 9 or a multiple of 9.
 198 is the biggest multiple less than 200, so the 200th sound is 2 sounds into the next set, which is a creak.
 Another way to find it: we know 18 is a multiple, and so is 180, then 189 and 198.